 The most commonly sprained or strained joint is the ankle.

-The three ligaments involved in ankles sprains/strains include:
+The three ligaments involved in ankles sprains/strains include the following:

 - anterior talofibular ligament

 Sprains or strains are uncommon in younger children because their growth plates (areas of bone growth located in the ends of long bones) are weaker than the muscles or tendons.
 Instead, children are prone to fractures.